Lekë Dukagjini: Later years

+According to Marin Barleti, when Skanderbeg died in 1468, Lekë Dukagjini was the first to announce the news to the Albanian people.
+Barleti describes him rushing into the marketplace, tearing at his beard and hair, and crying out: "Gather quickly, all you princes!
+Today the gates of Epirus and Macedonia have been shattered, today our walls and fortresses have fallen; today all our strength and power has flown away; today our thrones and dominions have been overturned; today, together with this man, all our hope has been extinguished."

+Following Skanderbeg's death, Dukagjini emerged as one of the principal leaders of the Albanian resistance against the Ottoman Empire, playing a significant role in a victory of Albanian forces under the walls of Krujë in 1477.
+After the cession of Shkodër by Venice to the Ottoman Empire, Lekë and his brother Nicholas emigrated to Italy, as did many other Albanian nobles.
+The two brothers would return to Albania once more after the death of Sultan Mehmed II in 1481, seeking to recover their former possessions and to spark a new uprising among the northern Albanian population, but their efforts would ultimately fail.
+Following this attempt, no further records concerning Lekë Dukagjini are known.

 Legacy

 The Law of Lek Dukagjini (kanun) was named after Lekë Dukagjini who codified the customary laws of the Albanian highlands.
 Although researchers of history and customs of Albania usually refer to Gjeçovi's text of the Kanuni as the only existing version which is uncontested and written by Lekë Dukagjini, it was actually incorrect.
 The text of the Kanuni, often contested and with many different interpretations which significantly evolved since 15th century, was only named after Dukagjini.
 Whilst identifying Skanderbeg as the "dragon prince" who dared to fight against any foe, chronicles portray Dukagjini as the "angel prince" who, with dignity and wisdom, ensured the continuity of the Albanian identity.

 The set of laws were active in practice for a long time, but it was not gathered and codified until the late 19th century by Shtjefën Gjeçovi.
 The most infamous laws of Kanuni are those regulating blood feuds.
 Blood feuds have started once again in Albania (and have since spread to other parts of Albania, and even to expatriates abroad) after the fall of communism in the early 1990s, having been outlawed for many years during the regime of Enver Hoxha, and contained by the relatively closed borders.

-Dukagjini's military campaigns against the Ottomans had limited success; he also lacked the ability to unify the country and the Albanian people in the way that Skanderbeg had.
-Albania fell into complete submission to the Ottomans by the end of the 15th century.